4ntm4n/ms-one/README.md

 Signup

 Signup will be a separate page that let new users sign up to the paid-section of the site.
 It will consist of a form.
-Apart from the form there will also be a free yoga session video. the video is intended to let users know what to expect if they signup as well as inspire them to do so.
+Apart from the form there will also be a free yoga session video. the video is intended to let users know what to expect if they signup as well inspire them to do so.